kusan-139/Image-based-disease-detection/README.md

 - Use `densenet121_finetuned.h5` for **higher accuracy**.
 - Make sure the `chest_xray` dataset is available before training.
 - For just running the app, **you don’t need to retrain** — simply use the pre-trained `.h5` files.
+- If you face local host is already in use just type in terminal "streamlit run app.py" and you get the available local host and you can then change it to that host.

 ---